 DSLRs use fast and efficient 'phase detection' autofocus modules mounted below the mirror in the body, but these only work while the mirror is down.
 If you're using a DSLR in live view mode, composing a picture or video on the LCD display, the mirror has to be flipped up and the regular AF module is no longer in the light path.
 Instead, DSLRs have to switch to a much slower contrast AF system using the image being captured by the sensor.

-Some Canon DSLRs, notably the EOS 80D and EOS 7D Mark II (Dual Pixel AF) and EOS 750D / T6i and 760D / T6s (Hybrid CMOS AF) have hybrid AF using phase-detection pixels built into the sensor.
-This is designed to give faster autofocus in live view mode to close the gap on CSCs, but this technology is currently the exception for DSLRs rather than the rule.
+The latest Canon DSLRs (such as the EOS Rebel T7i / EOS 800D, EOS 80D and EOS 5D Mark IV) though include the company's Dual Pixel CMOS AF that uses phase-detection pixels built into the sensor.
+This is designed to give faster autofocus in live view mode to close the gap on CSCs.

 CSCs have to use sensor-based autofocus all the time.
 Most are contrast AF based although, but these tend to be much faster than equivalent contrast AF modes on DSLRs, partly due to the fact the lenses have been designed around this system.